thh8888/quake3-stuffs/README.md

 That's it.
 You should be able to connect to it via the Public IP assigned by Amazon.

+**To-Do: Instead of using this AMI image, I will put together a Chef Solo recipe to set up all the required packages (except for pak0.pk3) from the base Debian image.

 Getting Logs Statistics:
 -----------------------